Understanding Dementia: An Overview

 Degenerative Neurological Diseases

-Again, according to the Alzheimer’s Association, “Alzheimer’s disease is the 6th leading cause of death in the United States.”
+Again, according to the Alzheimer’s Association, “Alzheimer’s disease is the sixth leading cause of death in the United States.”
 And “5.8 Million Americans are living with Alzheimer’s.
 By 2050, this number is projected to rise to nearly 14 million.”

 Lewy Body Dementia, Frontotemporal Dementia, Mixed Dementia

-These are some of the less common disease processes of the brain that lead to Dementia.
+These are some of the less common disease processes of the brain that lead to dementia.

 This condition causes damage to the brain via reduced circulation of blood to the brain.

-Brain injuries, such as those caused by car accidents or repeated concussions, can cause Dementia.
+Brain injuries, such as those caused by car accidents or repeated concussions, can cause dementia.

 Infections of the Central Nervous System

-These infections include Meningitis, HIV, and Creutzfeldt-Jakob Disease.
+These infections include Meningitis, HIV, and Creutzfeldt-Jakob disease.
 Infections in the brain are difficult to treat, ironically, because the feature of the brain called the Blood/Brain barrier.
-This process is designed to protect the brain from blood borne infections and it also makes it difficult to pass medication directly into the brain.
+This process is designed to protect the brain from blood-borne infections and it also makes it difficult to pass medication directly into the brain.

-Long Term Alcohol or Drug Use
+Long-Term Alcohol or Drug Use

-Long term abuse can lead to brain damage and Dementia.
+Long term abuse can lead to brain damage and dementia.

-What are the risk factors for Dementia?
+What Are the Risk Factors for Dementia?

 Dealing specifically with neurological diseases such as Alzheimer’s, the biggest risk factor is age.
-Although there is a cohort of people who begin to show signs of Dementia in their 50s and 60s, most people develop Alzheimer’s, specifically, later in life.
+Although there is a cohort of people who begin to show signs of dementia in their 50s and 60s, most people develop Alzheimer’s, specifically, later in life.
 We all know people who, in past times, would have been said to have been suffering from senility.
-This catch-all term for the condition of being old is not used any longer, but the connection between age and Dementia is a valid one.
+This catch-all term for the condition of being old is not used any longer, but the connection between age and dementia is a valid one.
 Other neurological conditions start at different times in a person’s life.

 Neurological conditions like Alzheimer’s and Parkinson’s runs in families.
 Not everyone gets the bad combination of genes, of course, and often generations are skipped completely.
-Huntington’s is also called Woody Guthrie’s Disease, and Woody’s children have spoken about their fear when passing through the age at which Huntington’s typically is diagnosed.
+Huntington’s is also called Woody Guthrie’s disease, and Woody’s children have spoken about their fear when passing through the age at which Huntington’s typically is diagnosed.
 (They both did not develop this disease.)
 If a relative developed a neurological condition, following generations are at an increased risk for developing the condition, too.

-For various reasons (mainly around blood flow and brain oxygenation) smoking, poor diet, heart disease, vitamin deficiency, sleep apnea, heavy drinking, lack of exercise, and repeated brain trauma can also lead to Dementia.
+For various reasons (mainly around blood flow and brain oxygenation) smoking, poor diet, heart disease, vitamin deficiency, sleep apnea, heavy drinking, lack of exercise, and repeated brain trauma can also lead to dementia.

-What are the major Signs and Symptoms of Dementia?
+What are the Major Signs and Symptoms of Dementia?

 The brain is very much like a computer.
 This is no coincidence – early computer scientists had the brain as an example of an information processing machine, and they designed computers with brains in mind.
-Our brains share at least three main characteristics with computers – Short Term Memory (known as RAM in computers), Processing Functions, and Long-Term Memory.
-For people with Dementia, problems with Short Term Memory are typically the first indicator that something is wrong.
+Our brains share at least three main characteristics with computers – Short Term Memory (known as RAM in computers), processing Functions, and Long-Term Memory.
+For people with dementia, problems with Short Term Memory are typically the first indicator that something is wrong.
 It just becomes difficult to hold onto new information, even for a few minutes.
 This has to do with the chemical and physical nature of the brain, and how new information is stored.
 An important note here is that we all have “Reserve Capacity” in our brains.
-A disease process like Parkinson’s or alcohol related Dementia might be operating for some time before repeated short term memory deficits are noted – the brain’s Reserve Capacity is covering for the initial brain damage.
-Once the Reserve Capacity is exhausted, though, the Short-Term memory difficulties become more obvious.
+A disease process like Parkinson’s or alcohol-related dementia might be operating for some time before repeated short term memory deficits are noted – the brain’s Reserve Capacity is covering for the initial brain damage.
+Once the Reserve Capacity is exhausted, though, the Short Term Memory difficulties become more obvious.

 We also share Processing functions with computers.
 This processing power is used to accept sensory data and information and then respond to it.
-“I’m cold, I need a sweater”, is an example of simple processing.
+“I’m cold, I need a sweater," is an example of simple processing.
 Part of Processing Power, too, is the brain’s ability to ‘order’ action from the rest of the body – move a leg, for example.
-Fairly early in the Dementia process, families will notice that people with Dementia cannot put information together quickly, or at all.
+Fairly early in the dementia process, families will notice that people with dementia cannot put information together quickly, or at all.
 They will also note that control of the body becomes more difficult.
-This is a period of the highest frustration for people with Dementia, and is usually the most difficult period for families, too.
+This is a period of the highest frustration for people with dementia and is usually the most difficult period for families, too.
 Watching loved ones not be able to put together a thought, or have increasing difficulty talking and walking, is hard for everyone.

-Long Term Memory is often retained by someone with Dementia for some time.
-Because of short term memory problems and difficulty in Processing, in fact, many people with Dementia end up living much of their lives in a previous time and even another place.
+Long-Term Memory is often retained by someone with dementia for some time.
+Because of short term memory problems and difficulty in processing, in fact, many people with Dementia end up living much of their lives in a previous time and even another place.
 For many people, this indicates something of a middle stage in the disease.
-This period, too, is when Wandering (leaving where one is and trying to get to a new location that is not grounded in fact) typically starts.
-Wandering can be very dangerous for seniors with Dementia.
+This period, too, is when wandering (leaving where one is and trying to get to a new location that is not grounded in fact) typically starts.
+Wandering can be very dangerous for seniors with dementia.
 They are looking for a location that literally does not exist and are typically not aware of traffic or other dangers in their search.

 Here is some straight talk about Dementia in seniors.
 It’s hard.
 It’s very hard.
 And it’s sad.
 A once vital loved one is increasingly unable to participate in the day to day world.
 To help them, we end up living in their world, where, with training and compassion we can comfort them.